Palakshi123/Palakshi123/README.md

-# Hello World, I'm Palakshi Choksi! 🌟
+# Hello, I'm Palakshi Choksi! 🌟

 ## 🚀 About Me
 I’m a Data Scientist with a flair for turning data into narratives and actions.
 Currently, I am working at AECOM as Data Scientist and compeleted a Master’s from Northeastern University, my forte lies in machine learning, data analytics, and making data dance to the tune of insights!